Frequently Asked Questions

 No candidate, sheriff, deputy sheriff, police officer or other law enforcement officer may be designated as a poll watcher.
 FS 101.131(3)

-Poll workers are paid employees of the Supervisor of Elections who carry out all the tasks necessary for the operation of the election at the polling place including (but not limited to): transporting ballots between the Elections office and the polling locations, setting up voting equipment, checking voter registrations and identification.
+Election Workers are paid employees of the Supervisor of Elections who carry out all the tasks necessary for the operation of the election at the polling place.

-Poll watchers are volunteers representing candidates or political parties who are tasked with observing the voting process at each polling location.
-Poll watchers can alert poll workers to suspected voting infractions but are prohibited from interfering with or helping the poll workers or voters.
+Poll Watchers are volunteers representing candidates or political parties who are tasked with observing the voting process at each polling location.

-No. Only Justices of the Supreme Court and Judges of the District Courts of Appeal are retained in office.
-FL 105.041(2), 105.051(2) and Article V, Section 10 of the Florida Constitution.
+Only Justices of the Supreme Court and Judges of the District Courts of Appeal are retained in office.
+FS 105.041(2), 105.051(2) and Article V, Section 10 of the Florida Constitution.